-Located 1343 meters above sea level, Kodachadri houses one of the most famous temples in India, the Kollur Mookambika temple.
+Located 1343 metres above sea level, Kodachadri houses one of the most famous temples in India, the Kollur Mookambika Temple.
 The Kodachadri mountain peak rises from amidst the dense forest and this place is situated in the middle of the Mookambika National Forest in the Shimoga district.
 It lies about 400 km from Bangalore.

-One of the main reasons why Kodachadri is famous is because it is termed as the 'Sarvajanapeeta'.
+One of the main reasons why Kodachadri is famous is because it is termed as the Sarvajna Peetha.
 It is said that the great philosopher Adi Shankaracharya had performed his meditation here.

 Best Time To Visit Kodachadri